ossf/sbom-everywhere/SBOM-Catalog/contribute.md

 npm run dev
 ```

-Visiting the URL specificed by the tool should show you the current version
-of the site.
+Visiting the URL specified in the output will show you the current version of the site.

 ## How to add your tool
-If you know of a tool or project that should be listed here, please open an Issue or add a MergeRequest.
+If you know of a tool or project that should be listed here, please open a pull request.
 There are three things to consider while adding a new tool:

 ### 1. Add a new entry
 The public/data.yaml contains all the information a user can search on the page.
 Add a new entry to the list of tools.
 Please follow the following convention regarding the values.
 Please also refer to the tool's source, where the features are documented.